 Once you’ve planned the stories in the series, give each one a deadline.
 Then, no matter what, meet the deadline.
 You’ll be amazed at what a difference this makes to your output.
 When you have a deadline, it goes a long way to eliminating the temptation to tinker.

-So, in summary: set a deadline for your short story.
+In summary: set a deadline for your short story.
 Do it today.
-You’ll get it done, and published.
+You’ll get it done, and published. 🙂